BrokenFlame/Docs/FIPS-140/OpenSSL_install.md

-# Install OpenSSl with FIPS enabled on MacOS
+# Install OpenSSl with FIPS enabled on MacOS and Linux

 Check OpenSSL Blog for latest versions with FIPS 140 validation. (https://www.openssl.org/blog/blog/2023/10/12/osslfips-timeline/)